happypandax/happypandax/docs/source/plugin.rst

 	| Your plugin can consist of multiple files but only one will be loaded, that is, your main file which is named ``HPlugin.py``.

-That was the easy part.
-Now to the code.
-The following are required by your main plugin file:
+The following is required by your main plugin file:

 - A main plugin class named ``HPlugin`` (case sensitive) that defines the following class attributes:
 	- ``ID``: a unique UUID4 string, this is what others will use to interact with your plugin